 Interfering factors in diagnosing MPS VI, multiple sulfatase deficiency, or mucolipidosis II include lack of viable cells, bacterial contamination, failure to transport tissue in an appropriate media, excessive transport time, or exposure of the specimen to temperature extremes (freezing or >30 degrees C).

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

 1. Valayannopoulos V, Nicely H, Harmatz P, Turbeville S: Mucopolysaccharidosis VI.
 Orphanet J Rare Dis 2010 Apr 12;5:5

 2. Neufeld EF, Muenzer J: Chapter 136: In The Metabolic Basis of Inherited Disease.
 Eighth edition.
 Edited by D Valle.
 AL Beaudet, B Vogelstein.
 New York, McGraw-Hill Book Company.
-Available at URL: www.ommbid.com.
-Accessed 02/24/2014
+Accessed 04/07/2017.
+Available at www.ommbid.com

 4. Wood T, Bodamer OA, Burin MG et al: Expert recommendations for the laboratory diagnosis of MPS VI.
 Mol Genet Metab 2012;106(1):73-82